 Crossover Cable vs Ethernet Cable

-Ethernet cable is normally divided into crossover cable and straight through cable by different networking applications.
-Straight through cable is a type of common Ethernet cable and is widely used, while crossover cable is a special Ethernet cable type.
-Therefore, when doing a comparison of crossover cable vs. Ethernet cable, it is actually the comparison between Ethernet crossover cable and straight through cable (referred as Ethernet cable in this post).
+Ethernet patch cable is normally divided into crossover cable and straight through cable by different networking applications.
+Straight through cable is a type of common network cable and is widely used, while crossover cable is a special Ethernet cable type.
+Therefore, when doing a comparison of crossover cable vs Ethernet cable, it is actually the comparison between Ethernet crossover cable and straight through cable (referred as Ethernet cable in this post).

 Ethernet cable/straight through cable such as Cat5, Cat5e and Cat6 cable, etc. is a type of twisted pair cable primarily used in local area networks to connect two different types of devices such as in the following situations: